mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### GENETIC AQUAMORPH ADAPTION

 This genetic alteration transforms the recipient into an amphibious being, able to function both on land and under water indefinitely, with some restrictions.
-Aquamorphs acquire modified gills to allow indefinite breathing underwater to a safe limit of 30 metres on worlds of standard atmospheric pressure and gravity conditions.
-They can dive as deep as 100 metres if they take proper precautions against nitrogen narcosis.
+Aquamorphs acquire modified gills to allow indefinite breathing underwater to a safe limit of 30 meters on worlds of standard atmospheric pressure and gravity conditions.
+They can dive as deep as 100 meters if they take proper precautions against nitrogen narcosis.
 Modifications to body shape include enlarged webbed hands and feet, and denser body fat.
 Underwater, aquamorphs gain DM+2 to all Recon checks (and suffer DM-2 on land) and gain DM+2 for all checks related to swimming.

 Survival on land is possible as long as aquamorphs keep their skin moist and remain well hydrated – they require twice the water intake of a baseline member of their species – six litres per day for humans.
 Effective STR is halved while on land.
 Both while underwater and in microgravity, all aquamorphs are considered to have Athletics (dexterity) skill of at least 0.